Brandeis-Library/bir_to_esploro_stats/README.md

 # _{BIR_TO_ESPLORO_STATS}_

-#### _{Application to grab the asset view/download stats from the Brandeis Instittutional Repository and convert them to for uploading to BIR's replacement, Ex Libris Esploro.}, {9/9/2020}_
+#### _{Application to grab the asset view/download stats from the Brandeis Instittutional Repository and convert them to for uploading to BIR's replacement, Ex Libris Esploro.}, {9/11/2020}_

 #### By _**{Chris Underwood, Library Application Developer, Brandeis University Library}**_

 ## Description

-_{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_
+\_{ The goal of the application is to retreive the usage statistics from the current Brandeis Institutional Repository (DSpace) and it's Solr datastore.

+The application iterates a specified number of times, grabbing a set (ex 1000) of records from the datastore using a REST API and then processes them to fit the Fedora format in the Ex Libris Esploro documentation.
+The application creates the country code from the IP address, the Unix time stamp from the ISO 8601 time stamp, and the fills in a default asset File ID.
+In the future a conversion for the UID from Solr to an ID understandable by Esploro.
+}\_

 ## Setup/Installation Requirements

-- _This is a great place_
-- _to list setup instructions_
-- _in a simple_
-- _easy-to-understand_
-- _format_
+- _Make sure you have Node.js on your computer_
+- _Clone the repo into a folder of your choice_
+- _CD into that directory_
+- _Open the file in your text editor of choice to make edits._
+- _Update the Solr URL index.js getSolrData & another necessary fields_
+- _run node index.js in the command line_

+// Sample Solr query URL
 http://localhost:1234/solr/statistics/select?q=_%3A_&fq=isBot%3Afalse&rows=10&wt=json&indent=true
-http://localhost:1234/solr/#/statistics/query

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this app depends on?}_
+// Sample Solr search home page URL http://localhost:1234/solr/#/statistics/query

+\_{
+To access the Solr REST API at our institution we need to be logged into the server so that may be another prcoess.

+Look at the known bugs section for a tip on how to increase your document search size.
+}\_

 ## Known Bugs

 \_{
 The number of stats records in BIR is approaching 1.5 million which is well beyond what MacOS X has as the default.
 I used the command below to temporarily (reverts on a reboot) up the limits.
-I can do 250k, and could probably do more.
+I can do 250k, and it might be able to do more.

 sudo launchctl limit maxfiles 1048576 350000

+Note that since this uses sudo, you will be required to put in your system password.

 If you want to make this permanent, you can try putting the command in ~/.bash*profile.
 I have not done this so I cannot speak to it's effectiveness.
 Consider it a starting point.
 }*